rsokl/Learning_Python/Python/Module5_OddsAndEnds/Writing_Good_Code.md

 **Automating Style:**

-Although adhering to a clear and consistent style is critical for writing "good code", enforcing such standards can be tedious and labor-intensive.
-This is especially-true when you begin collaborating with others and working on large projects.
-Fortunately, there exist several powerful tools that can help us automate good code styling.
+Although adhering to a clear and consistent style is critical for writing "good code," enforcing such standards can be tedious and labor-intensive.
+This is especially true when you begin collaborating with others and working on large projects.
+Fortunately,  several powerful tools exist that can help us automate good code styling.

 - [flake8](https://github.com/PyCQA/flake8): Analyzes your code to enforce the PEP8 standards and to catch bad code patterns, such as unused variables.
-  - IDEs like Visual Studio code and Pycharm will automatically configure themselves to run flake8 or comparable [linters](https://en.wikipedia.org/wiki/Lint_(software)) on your code.
+  - IDEs like Visual Studio Code and PyCharm will automatically configure themselves to run flake8 or comparable [linters](https://en.wikipedia.org/wiki/Lint_(software)) on your code.
 They will add visual marks to your code to highlight problematic sections of code.
 This tool can also be run from the command line, or be configured to run automatically with other IDEs and text editors.
 - [isort](https://isort.readthedocs.io/en/latest/): *"I sort your Python imports so you don't have to"*
   - As promised, this tool manages the unruly stack of import statements that quickly accrue at the top of our code.
 It will sort import statements alphabetically, and will group them in accordance with PEP8.
 - [black](https://black.readthedocs.io/en/stable/): *"Any code style you like, as long as it is black"*
   - Black is an uncompromising code formatter.
-You need not spend time getting code formatting right if you run black - it will format your code the same way every time.
+You need not spend time formatting code correctly if you run black - it will format your code the same way every time.
 While this will take care of managing things like line-breaks, indentation, spacing, and brackets for you, it is still your responsibility to [write code that is Pythonic](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Writing_Good_Code.html#Being-Pythonic) and to [use good naming conventions](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Writing_Good_Code.html#Naming-Conventions).

 It is useful to know that these tools exist; consider integrating them into your workflow as you become an increasingly-prolific "Pythoneer".
 </div>